Immunoelectrophoresis - urine

 Urine immunoelectrophoresis is a lab test that measures immunoglobulins in a urine sample.

 Immunoglobulins are proteins that function as antibodies, which fight infection.
-There are various types of these proteins that fight different types of infections.
-Some immunoglobulins can be abnormal and may be due to cancer.
+There are many types of immunoglobulins that fight different types of infections.
+Some immunoglobulins can be abnormal and may be due to some types of cancer.

 Immunoglobulins can also be measured in the blood.